CVs are an important part of professionals life in a majority of countries, specially of those whio belong to the feilds of academics.

 - Quality Assured: Passed through multiple quality checks

-If you're practiced in writing resumes, you may be tempted to shorten your CV to keep on one page.
+If you're skilled at writing resumes, then you must be tempted to make your CV layout of one page.

-Basically, don’t delete important details to save space.
+Basically, don’t delete important information to save more space.